can you make money selling AI courses online

 Frequently Asked Questions

-How much can I realistically make selling AI courses on Teachable?
+How much can you realistically make selling AI courses online?

-How many hours per week does it take to earn money as an AI course creator?
+How much does it cost to sell an AI course on Teachable?